IKarbowiak/MovieBase/README.md

 # MovieBase
-MovieBase prove REST API which allows to get list of movies from database, add new movies, add comments to movies, get lists of movies and also the rank of movies based on numbers of comment for specific time period.
+MovieBase provide REST API which allows to get list of movies from database, add new movies, add comments to movies, get lists of comments and also the rank of movies based on numbers of comment for specific time period.

 ## Run app